alvgaona/alvgaona/README.md

 ### Hey there, I'm Alvaro! 👋

-I'm an Electronics Engineer (EE) graduated at the University of Buenos Aires in Argentina, and I'm currently working as a Senior Software Engineer at [@Roche][Roche].
-Also, you can download my résumé [here][resume]. 👈
+I'm an Electronics Engineer (EE) graduated at the University of Buenos Aires in Argentina, and I'm currently working as a Researcher at [University of San Andres][udesa] in the Artificial Intelligence Laboratory, you can download my résumé [here][resume]. 👈

 ### Interests 🤓